https://www.deakin.edu.au/__data/assets/image/0005/2557571/27201_950x475_postgraduate-health-course.jpg

 Students typically come from medical backgrounds, such as dentists, nurses, doctors, or allied health professionals – and want to move into health management.

-The Master of Health and Human Services Management is a particular drawcard for international students from across the globe, many of them doctors, surgeons and dentists.
+The Master of Health Management is a particular drawcard for international students from across the globe, many of them doctors, surgeons and dentists.

 Potential careers?